Pixelplix93/Alundra-Definitive-Edition-for-PS4-PS5/README.md

 * **Japanese** — requires *Alundra (Japan)*

 Please use the patch archive that matches your original game version and language.

 ---

-## PS4 & PS5 Requirements

-Requires a modified or jailbreak-compatible console.
-Standard retail consoles are not supported.

----